gvisco/potato/README.md

 > In log analysis, this means recognizing and ignoring the regular, common log messages that result from the normal
 > operation of the system, and therefore are not too interesting.

-Potato is therefore an Artificial Ignorance tool, which goal is mainly to ease the pain of analysing large log files for troubleshooting.
+Potato is therefore an Artificial Ignorance tool, which goal is to ease the pain of analysing large log files for troubleshooting.

 The underlying idea is pretty simple: identify the most relevant part of a log file -- i.e. anomalies -- so to ignore